u-ways/logging-http-client/README.md

 ## Background

 The [requests](https://pypi.org/project/requests/) library is a popular library for sending HTTP requests in Python.
 However, it does not provide adequate observability features out of the box such as tracing and logging.
-As such, this library was built to decorate the requests library API to provide these opinionated features for common use cases.
+This means developers might be inclined to write their own custom traceability wrappers or logging utilities when writing code that deals with requests.
+As such, this library serves as a drop-in replacement to the requests library that takes an opinionated approach to provide you with common observability features out-of-the-box.

-For example, by simply using this library for your requests, the following will be appended to your logs:
+For example, by simply using this library for your requests, the following will be logged:

 ```python
 import logging